williele/fastify-sarah/README.md

 Make sure `experimentalDecorators` and `emitDecoratorMetadata` is always `true`.
 Because `fastify-sarah` is all about decorators.

-`ts-node-dev` will watch files watch and auto reload your code.
+`ts-node-dev` will watch your files and auto reload it.
 In `package.json` file add scripts

 ```json
 // package.json